 During the study, safety interim analyses will be performed every 3 months.
 The first safety interim analysis will be triggered by the 90th patient enrolling, with the data cutoff for this analysis occurring 1 month after the trigger.
-The safety interim analyses will be conducted to evaluate the overall safety profile of LY2835219 when given in combination with fulvestrant.
+The safety interim analyses will be conducted to evaluate the overall safety profile of abemaciclib when given in combination with fulvestrant.
 At the recommendation of the DMC, the frequency of safety interim analyses may be modified.
+Interim safety analyses will include both EP and EN patients.